ethanpailes/th-module-data/README.md

 I should add simmilar advice for `cabal`.

 Efficent append?
 Mutable vectors?
 Should I just give up and use a list?

+What is the right name for all these modules?
+`Language.Haskell.TH.DataLog`, `Language.Haskell.TH.Env`, and
+`Language.Haskell.TH.File`?
+The last one at least seems a little presumptuous.